-3.6.3.2 | Professional development and career perspectives
+3.8.3.2 | Professional development and career perspectives

-Additionally, concerning professional development and career perspectives, participants mentioned age as limiting factor for future steps in youth work.
-At the same time, participants underlined the importance for regular exchange and networking possibilities among youth workers.
+Additionally, concerning professional development and career perspectives, participants of the second round of interviews mentioned age as limiting factor for future steps in youth work because younger youth workers may connected better with youth realities.
+At the same time, interviewed participants underlined the importance for regular exchange and networking possibilities among youth workers.
 Maybe more exchange possibilities among youth workers could help the older ones to better keep up with their younger colleagues and understand today's fast changing life realities of young people.
 From another perspective, the younger ones would benefit from the experience of the other ones.

 Exchange and networking possibilities seem equally important for youth workers coming from Eastern countries where youth worker is not a recognised profession.
 Therefore, the TCA/YWA trainings are used as further training and exchange possibilities with other youth workers.
 This is important for their professional development.
 Bulding on this point, youth workers coming from other countries as well as students in seek of employment highly benefit from the informal learning strategies of the training and the professional development linked to it.